Identify learning objectives and student-learning outcomes that the service-learning experience will meet.

-Please invite your community partner to any final presentations and make sure any materials are delievered to the partner.
+Please invite your community partner to any final presentations and make sure any materials are delivered to the partner.

 Schedule a wrap-up meeting to receive feedback on what went well and ideas for future improvements.

 Recognize your students for their contributions!
 Certificates of Completion will be available to students who successfully complete their service-learning course.
-We want to encourage a life-long committment to community and civic engagement.
+We want to encourage a life-long commitment to community and civic engagement.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.